Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 - Wire that is **BLACK** connects to the ground side or return side of power; in this class that will be 0 Volts.
 A memory mnemonic is to remember that BLACK is COOL.
 - Other colors can be used for different signals.
 It might be good to use wire colors such as white, green, yellow, blue, etc. for signals (such as Arduino inputs and outputs) and to try to run the wire for a signal through its eventual connection to ground on the breadboard consistently using the same color.

 As you undoubtedly know, LEDs are designed to be connected with positive voltage on the + side and ground or negative voltage on the - side.
 If this rule is not followed, the LED will either not work or burn up.
-Also you will need a resistor of about 200 to 300 Ohms in series with the LED to prevent burning out the LED and prevent damaging the Arduino Nano.
+When connected properly, you will need a resistor of about 200 to 300 Ohms in series with the LED to prevent burning out the LED and prevent damaging the Arduino Nano.
 - https://makecode.adafruit.com/learnsystem/pins-tutorial/devices/led-connections

 Here from the above link is a diagram showing how to identify the polarity (+ and - pins) of an LED: